seenashafai/jeffbot-v3/README.md

 End Goal: For any given message in any chat channel, the bot should be able to delete the message and replace it with an identical one, except every word is replaced with 'Jeff', whilst keeping the puncuation the same.

 The message must be deleted and reposted, rather than edited as Discord's Terms of Service do not allow editing of other users' messages for obvious reasons

+Development Files:
+  app.js: Contains the code executed by the bot after being activated config.js: Contains confidential information about the bot. oh shit i need to change that asap